 • The general interpretation for significant results of these models isn’t that there is a difference among medians, but that there is a significant effect of the independent variable on the dependent variable, or that there is a significant difference among groups.

-• Post-hoc tests for factors or groups can be conducted with pairwise tests of groups, or with pairwise ordinal tests for paired data.
+• Post-hoc tests for factors or groups can be conducted with pairwise tests of groups.
 The appropriate functions in the rcompanion package are pairwisePermutationTest, pairwisePermutationMatrix, pairwisePermutationSymmetry, and pairwisePermutationSymmetryMatrix.

 • Permutation tests for data arranged in contingency tables are presented in the Association Tests for Ordinal Tables chapter.